The spin-one Motzkin chain is gapped for any area weight $t<1$: Low-imbalance approximations

-Although it is irrelevant in this section, the following condition on $b$ will later be essential: we shall impose $b < {1 \over 4 \beta}$, where $\beta > 0$ is the parameter appearing in Theorem \ref{thm:mainec}.
+Although not used in this section, the following condition on $b$ will later be essential: we shall impose $b < {1 \over 4 \beta}$, where $\beta > 0$ is the parameter appearing in Theorem \ref{thm:mainec}.
 Note that $\beta$ depends only on the value of $t$, so we can indeed take it to be fixed once $t$ is specified.

 \begin{notation} We will consider a family of spin chain segments indexed by $k$, where at each $k$ the corresponding segment contains $(f_1 + f_2) k$ sites.
 We will view such a segment as composed from two parts: the left one (L) of length $f_1 k$, and the right (R) one, with length $f_2 k$. \end{notation}